VMware vSphere 5.x and 6.0 support with NetApp MetroCluster (2031038)

 What is MetroCluster TieBreaker?MetroCluster TieBreaker (MCTB) Solution is a plug-in that runs in the background as a Windows service or Unix daemon on an OnCommand Unified Manager (OC UM) host.
 The OC UM host can be a physical machine or a virtual machine.
 MCTB provides automatic failover in a MetroCluster Solution in scenarios where automatic failover is not possible.
 This can occur during an entire Site Failure.

-The Tiebreaker software monitors relevant objects at the node, HA pair, and cluster level to create an aggregated logical view of a site’s availability.
+The Tiebreaker software monitors relevant objects at the node, HA pair, and cluster level to create an aggregated logical view of a site availability.
 It utilizes a variety of direct and indirect checks on the cluster hardware and links to update its state depending on whether it has detected an HA takeover event, a site failure, or failure of all inter-site links.
-A direct link is via SSH to a node’s management LIF - failure of all direct links to a cluster would indicate a site failure – characterized by the cluster stopping serving all data (all SVM’s are down).
+A direct link is through SSH to a node’s management LIF, failure of all direct links to a cluster would indicate a site failure, characterized by the cluster stopping serving all data (all SVM’s are down).
 An indirect link determines whether a cluster can reach its peer by any of the inter-site (FC-VI) links or intercluster LIFs.
 If the indirect links between clusters fail, while the direct links to the nodes succeed, this indicates the inter-site links are down.

 These requirements must be satisfied to support this configuration:

 - The maximum distance between two sites is 200 km.